nefarius/BthPS3/README.md

 If facing issues please [search on the forums](https://forums.vigem.org/) first for similar cases and possible solutions.

+## Contributing

+This project was birthed out of curiosity and the drive to learn more about Bluetooth drivers for Microsoft Windows (and a lingering love for the DualShock 3).
+If it brought you joy please consider checking out the Sponsor-Button on top and toss a coin to your Developer, O' Valley of Gamers 😃

 ## Sources & 3rd party credits

 - [ViGEm Forums - Bluetooth Filter Driver for DS3-compatibility - research notes](https://forums.vigem.org/topic/242/bluetooth-filter-driver-for-ds3-compatibility-research-notes)